Updated

 Here, Bill’s criminal defense attorney can submit a motion to withdraw Bill’s original guilty plea.
 This is because Bill likely would not have entered into a plea bargain if he knew at the time that he was ineligible for probation.
 If the motion is granted, Bill can withdraw his plea of guilty and substitute it with a not guilty plea.

-Note that it may be possible for a defendant to withdraw a plea once he/she has been incarcerated.
+Note that it may be possible for you to withdraw a plea once you have been incarcerated.
 But these proceedings will be handled differently, either via a Writ of Habeus Corpus or through expungement proceedings.

 2. What is a “good cause” showing?

-A judge will only grant a PC 1018 motion to withdraw a plea if an accused shows “good cause” for withdrawal of the plea.
-California law does not allow a defendant to withdrawal a plea simply because he/she regrets to pleading guilty.
+A judge will only grant a PC 1018 motion to withdraw a plea if you show “good cause” for withdrawal of the plea.
+California law does not allow you to withdraw a plea simply because you regret pleading guilty.

-“Good cause” generally means that a defendant entered a plea as the result of:
+“Good cause” generally means that you entered a plea as the result of:

 - incompetence,